yCyanxs/yCyanxW/README.md

 I am a enthusiast when it comes to hardware and as well as digital products such as WindowsOS and its specialty.

 * 🌍  I'm based in Manila, Philippines
-* 🧠  I'm learning how to aim better
+* 🧠  I'm making a guide about optimization
-* 🤝  I'm open to collaborating on HTML & JS
-* ⚡  I love FPS games & aimtrainers
+* ⚡  I love to tweak WindowsOS

 ### Skills